-At home I have some cheap USB sound cards, which can be bought in Aliexpress, Ebay or other global online shops for a less then 1.5 USD.
+At home I have some cheap USB sound cards, which can be bought in Banggood, Aliexpress, Ebay or other global online shops for some bucks.
 I was wondering what interesting I can use them for and decided to try to make an low frequency PC scope with one of them.
 In Internet I have found a nice software, which can be used as USB oscilloscope and signal generator.
 I did some reverse design of the card (described in the first step) and decided that if I want to have fully functioning scope - I need also to design an Analog front-end, which is required for the proper voltage scaling and shifting of the input signal applied at the microphone input of the audio card, because the microphone inputs expects maximal input voltages in the order of few decades of millivolts.
 I also wanted to make the analog frontend universal - to be able to be used with Arduinos, STM32 or other microcontrollers - having input signal band much wider than the input band of an audio card.
 Step by step instructions how to design such Analog scope front-end is presented in this work.

 Step 1: USB Audio Card Revers Design and Nodifications

 The USB card is very easy to open - the case is not glued, only inserted part in part.
 The PCB is double sided.
 The audio jacks and the control buttons are on the top side, the C-media decoder chip, covered by compound is on the bottom side.
 The microphone is connected in mono mode - the two channels are shorted together on the PCB.
 An AC coupling capacitor (C7) is used at the microphone input.
 Additional to that a resistor of 3K (R2) is used for the biasing of the external microphone. i have removed this resistor leaving its place open.
 The audio output is also AC coupled for both channels.